bowdens/COMP2511-project/UserStories.md

 #### Acceptance Criteria:
 1. The strategist must move to a square the player is likely to move towards next.
 2. If the player collides with the strategist then the game is over and the player must be redirected to the main menu.
+3. All objects on the grid besides switches should be treated as walls by the strategist.

 ### User Story 1.8: As a player, I want there to be a 'coward' enemy in some advanced dungeon levels so that completing the dungeon will be more challenging.